-Fanning the sparks Shortly after the revolutions in Tunisia and Egypt captured international headlines, groups of militants in several sub-Saharan countries tried to follow those examples.
+Shortly after the revolutions in Tunisia and Egypt captured international headlines, groups of militants in several sub-Saharan countries tried to follow those examples.
 In Sudan, protest calls over Facebook brought hundreds of students into the streets of Khartoum and other towns.

 Thousands demonstrated in Djibouti to demand ouster of the incumbent president.

 Small pro-democracy protests organised over the Internet were held in Luanda, Angola, but were broken up by security forces.
 In Gabon, Nigeria and elsewhere, opposition leaders, trade unionists and other critics frequently spiced their public declarations with North African references, either to encourage their supporters or to frighten the authorities.